 Automated mail list creation

 Configure SalesIQ to automatically add website visitors to relevant mailing lists based on website visitor tracking parameters like products they're interested in, pages visited, source, lead score, and more.

 Amaze returning website visitors by delivering a more personalized experience using insights from their chat history, previous web path, and actions taken on your website.

 Visitor tracking mobile alerts

 Get mobile notifications when new or existing visitors land on your website or mobile app.
-If you’ve integrated SalesIQ with your CRM account, these notifications also indicate if the visitor is a CRM lead or contact.
+If you’ve integrated SalesIQ with your CRM account, these visitor tracking notifications also indicate if the visitor is a CRM lead or a contact.

 Privacy-first website visitor tracking

 Zoho SalesIQ helped us identify where we’re getting our visitors from and generate quality leads by directly chatting with them.
 We get an automated email of visitor behavior and downloadable contact data of visitors, which we use for email marketing to generate traffic and leads.